Losing Belly Fat Quickly Is Goal of all of Dr Lipman’s Weight Loss Plans

 Adding a combination of aerobic and resistance exercise is the ideal strategy for improving both metabolic and functional health.
 Even low intensity exercise -15-20 minutes a day several times a week is very beneficial in reducing blood pressure, cholesterol, blood fat and most important belly and abdominal fat.

 Dietary changes with reduction in calories and carbs dramatically decreases fat inside the belly.
 Its the high glycemic index carbs–bread, rice, pasta, potatoes and high sugar foods that rapidly turn to abdominal fat and do most of the damages.
 Total net carbs for the day should be less than 40-50 grams.
 (Keto Diets and Atkins are 20 g or less.
 Most important is elimination of rapidly absorbing carbs: sugar, rice, pasta, beans, potatoes and less important bread.
+There is some evidence that increase in caffeine throught coffee or tea may decrease belly fat.
+Several years ago it was felt that bread also promoted belly fat, however with increasing low carb breads blame has shifted to other foods.

 Excerpt from Dr. Lipman’s Presentation at Kaiser University in Miami, FL